toydotgame/ToyPack/README.md

 * Injent's Legacy Console Click Sound
 * StupidEglE123's Old Villagers
 * alyssajolt's Less Painful Glowstone
+* /u/LaryIsland's Z-Fighting Fix

 ## Changelog
+New features in this Update (1.13.5): Patching some stuff and experimenting with some things that I've never really used before much in texture packs.
++ Made the survival mode inventory transparent, including status effect box things.
+	* Changed the hotbar number hints in the survival inventory to be white, to match the rest of the text in there.
+The rest of the containers still have their old hotbar hint colours because they are not transparent.
+* Fixed the long-standing issue of the Z fighting that occurs with the Redstone dot texture, which is on a lot of other Redstone Dust textures, causing them to fight and overall look bad when you look closely.
+Redstone wires now work as intended in all configurations.
+* Fixed another long-standing issue where I neglected to add white text to the GUI with the dark theme, making most text hard to read.
+It was kinda a "_It's not a bug, it's a feature!_" type of issue, but I've given in and fixed it now.
+	+ As a consequence, the category names in the creative inventory are all light blue to match the look in the tooltip.
+Having the category names be white in the GUI makes them white in the tooltip as well and it doesn't look good.
++ Added inventory indicators to Waxed Copper blocks, similar to the indicators on Monster Eggs.
++ Removed the inside of the Scaffolding texture to make it easier to see through.
++ Added level indicators for:
+	+ Cauldrons (Powder Snow, Lava, and Water types)
+	+ Beehives and Bee Nests
++ Added Ore outlines for all ores (normal, Grimstone, and Nether variants all included).

 New features in this Update (1.13.4): Preparing for 1.19.4 and 1.20 textures soon!
 New Boats and enchantment glint details will need to be worked out.
 Small 1.19.3 feature update for now:
 + Added old Villager textures taken from StupidUglE123 on PMC.
 They're not perfectly Vanilla (see: unemployed and zombie villager textures), but they do have the old textures and remove all the new stuff that I don't like.
 * Fixed the Chest closing sound sometimes being the new one.